SacDeNoeuds/blog/src/content/blog/how-to-provide-your-own-local-jsx-import-source.md

 description: A look at how to use `jsxImportSource` TS compiler option
 ---

 I like crafting my own stuff.
 And I knew one could provide their own `jsxImportSource` in the TypeScript compiler option.
-I figured how to make it point to a local implementation.
+Now I figured how to make it point to a local implementation.

 ## Project structure